ALL

 • Check that buttons and other small parts are firmly attached to clothing and won't come loose.

-• If your child is wearing clothing with batteries in it, make sure the batteries are in a secure compartment that your child can't open.
+• If your child is wearing shoes or clothing with batteries, make sure the batteries are in a secure compartment that your child can't open.